3 nights starting from

 Day 3: Break-out: The Battle for Normandy.

 The second day of visits looks at the consolidation of the D-Day landings during the course of the summer of 1944.
 We will visit the Jerusalem War Cemetery (the smallest British cemetery in Normandy with 47 graves), then on to Lingèvres and Hill 112, Baron-sur-Odon, with short walks around the sites of the fighting.
-Time for lunch and visit to the fascinating and comprehensive Caen Memorial Museum and finally to the Musée de la Bataille de Normandie in Bayeux.
+Time for lunch (not included) and visit to the fascinating and comprehensive Caen Memorial Museum and finally to the Musée de la Bataille de Normandie in Bayeux.
 Dinner at the hotel.

 Day 4: Return to Maidstone and London via the Eurotunnel at Calais.
 En route we will visit the pretty port of Honfleur with time to wander around the atmospheric streets.
 Return to Maidstone is expected at approximately 18.00 and London at 20.15.